talenfisher/3d-view-controls/README.md

-# 3d-view-controls
+# multitouch-camera
 An easy to use 3D camera with input binding.
+Forked from 3d-view-controls to add basic multitouch support (pinch/zoom).

 Default controls: